Past Conditional in Italian

 They would have finished the exam if…

-- movement verbs like andare (to go), venire (to come), salire (to go up), scendere (to go down).
+- Movement verbs like andare (to go), venire (to come), uscire (to go out).

-- reflexive verbs like svegliarsi (to wake up), lavarsi (to wash oneself), etc.
+- Reflexive verbs like svegliarsi (to wake up), lavarsi (to wash oneself).

-When we use essere, the past participle changes form according to the grammatical number and gender of the subject, as you can see below:
+When we use essere, the past participle changes form according to the gender and number of the subject, as you can see below:

 - -o masculine, singular